What can you tell me about your company?

 How much will this cost me?

-Cost is obviously very important to most buyers.
+Cost is obviously very important to most buyers and IT managers.
 This may seem obvious, but remember, “You get what you pay for.”
 Does the reseller offer any free services such as check-stand ready installation?
 A helpdesk?
 Reasonable prices are important, but so is quality.
 Another thing to think about is where the POS reseller is located.
 Unless the POS reseller is going to pay for shipping, you will have to add the freight charges into the total cost.

 What is the lead time?